 3. Green Apple, Celery, and Walnut Salad

-Do you like different crunchy salads?
-Well, if so, then you will probably love this recipe.
-It has a ton of fresh ingredients that all offer a lot of crunch with it.
+Do you like crispy salads?
+If so, then you will probably love this recipe.
+It has a ton of fresh ingredients that all offer a lot of crunch.

 I really like this celery recipe.
 The reason is that I love celery with all kinds of different items on it.
 Since I’m a huge buffalo chicken fan, this would naturally be a great topping for me.